 Why did you become a nurse?

 My dad’s a respiratory therapist.
 He’s worked on the night shift for over 30 years.
-So growing up, he would tell me the coolest stories about him caring for others.
-So I think that’s what inspired me.
+Growing up, he would tell me the coolest stories about him caring for others.
+I think that’s what inspired me.
 I haven’t considered any other profession.
 I was in the healthcare academy in high school.
 When I graduated that summer, I was doing prereqs.
-So it was a no-brainer for me.
+So, it was a no-brainer for me.

 Do you miss being a bedside nurse and getting more content for your shows?